 - One of the first concentration camps was known as Dachau.

-- The Nazis had total six extermination camp.
+- The Na-zis had a total of six extermination camp.
 These camps were places where Jews were exterminated.

-- These camps were also known as ‘death camps’ as they were made to kill large groups of people quickly and efficiently.
+- The camps were also known as ‘death camps’ as they were made to kill large groups of people quickly and efficiently.

 - Auschwitz was the largest concentration and extermination camp built.
 Approximately 1.1 million people were killed there.